MoreiraLAB/GPCR-A17-MAAP/README.md

 python join_features_Kifiltered.py
 ```

- 4) **```drug_val_dev_Kifiltered.py```** - Script for the development of the drug validation dataset, and creation of the X and y datasets for the remaining and drug validation datasets.
+ 4) **```drug_val_dev_Kifiltered.py```** - Script for the development of the independent ligand validation dataset, and creation of the X and y datasets for the remaining and the independent ligand validation datasets.
 The output can be found in ./features/splits/ folder.

 ```bash
 python drug_val_dev_Kifiltered.py
 ```

- 5) **```xgb_5init_Kifiltered.py```** - Script to train, test and validate the XGBoost (Ki-filtered) base model on the training, testing and drug validation dataset (drugs never seen).
+ 5) **```xgb_5init_Kifiltered.py```** - Script to train, test and validate the XGBoost (Ki-filtered) base model on the training, testing and the independent ligand validation dataset (ligands never seen).
 The trained model can be found in ./models/ folder.
 The hyperparameters optimised with Optuna can be found in ./best_hyperparameters/ folder.
 The metrics with standard deviation and the feature importance plots will be displayed.

 ```bash
 python xgb_5init_Kifiltered.py
 ```

-6) **```rf_5init_Kifiltered.py```** - Script to train, test, and validate the RF (Ki-filtered) base model on the training, testing, and drug validation datasets (drugs never seen).
+6) **```rf_5init_Kifiltered.py```** - Script to train, test, and validate the RF (Ki-filtered) base model on the training, testing, and the independent ligand validation datasets (ligands never seen).
 The trained model can be found in ./models/ folder.
 The hyperparameters optimised with Optuna can be found in ./best_hyperparameters/ folder.
 The metrics with standard deviation and the feature importance plots will be displayed.

 ```bash
 python rf_5init_Kifiltered.py
 ```

-7) **```gbm_5init_Kifiltered.py```** - Script to train, test, and validate the GPCR-A17 MAAP (Ki-filtered) metamodel on the training, testing, and drug validation datasets (drugs never seen).
+7) **```gbm_5init_Kifiltered.py```** - Script to train, test, and validate the GPCR-A17 MAAP (Ki-filtered) metamodel on the training, testing, and the independent ligand validation datasets (ligands never seen).
 The trained model can be found in ./models/ folder.
 The metrics with standard deviation and the feature importance plots will be displayed.

 ```bash
 python gbm_5init_Kifiltered.py
 ```

-8) **```gpcr_a17_maap_Kifiltered.py```** - Script to train, test and validate the GPCR-A17 MAAP (Ki-filtered) metamodel on the training, testing and drug validation dataset (drugs never seen).
+8) **```gpcr_a17_maap_Kifiltered.py```** - Script to train, test and validate the GPCR-A17 MAAP (Ki-filtered) metamodel on the training, testing and the independent ligand validation dataset (ligands never seen).
 The trained model can be found in ./models/ folder.
 The metrics with standard deviation and the feature importance plots will be displayed.

 ```bash
 python gpcr_a17_maap_Kifiltered.py
 ```

 ### New Prediction:
 If you want to make a new prediction, you will need the SMILES and sequences of the ligand-GPCR-A17 complexes you are interested in.
-Additionally, you have two options, depending on whether you have Ki values available for your drug-GPCR-A17 complexes: use GPCR-A17 MAAP or GPCR-A17 MAAP (Ki-filtered).
+Additionally, you have two options, depending on whether you have Ki values available for your ligand-GPCR-A17 complexes: use GPCR-A17 MAAP or GPCR-A17 MAAP (Ki-filtered).

 If you do not have the Ki values available, you can use our GPCR-A17 MAAP to make a new prediction: You will need to prepare an Excel file with the SMILES and sequences of your complexes in the "smile" and "sequence" columns.
 Save this Excel file as new_prediction.xlsx and place it in the GPCR-A17-MAAP/new_prediction/data folder.
 An example file is provided in the same folder as reference.
 Change directory to your GPCR-A17-MAAP/new_prediction/ folder: